-As an Evernote user I grew increasingly frustrated with restrictions on the free tier and their inescapable limits on how I could control my data.
+As an Evernote user, I grew increasingly frustrated with restrictions on the free tier and their inescapable limits on how I control my data.
 I also found that some of the advanced features available as part of an Evernote subscription weren’t as useful to me as I had hoped.
-As a result, I decided to search for an alternative that better suited my needs and privacy concerns out-of-the-box.
-That’s when I discovered Joplin, a newer, open-source tool that is completely free to use and offers a focus on privacy and control over data.
+As a result, I decided to search for an alternative that better suited my needs and privacy concerns out of the box.
+That’s when I discovered Joplin, a newer, open-source tool that is completely free to use and focuses on privacy and data control.

 Evernote and Joplin are both note-taking and organization tools that allow users to save and organize notes, lists, images, and other types of content in a digital format.
 However, they have some key differences in terms of features, pricing, and user experience.
 Both Evernote and Joplin offer the ability to create and organize notes, add attachments, and access your notes from any device.
 They both also have a powerful search function.